talicopanda/social-media-influence-analysis/README.md

 Refer to [this document](https://www.overleaf.com/6251411237wbdjqsjvrrjj) for more context on the definitions above, if needed.

-Values are computed on demand, output to the user, and stored in a `content_market` database.
+Values for casuality are computed on demand, output to the user, and stored in a `content_market` database.
 This has two purposes: 1) it allows values to be cached to reduce the time of future queries, and 2) It allows the `content_market` database to act as an output of our project, so that future research can populate certain content markets and then operate additional experiments using these content markets as input.

 ## DAO

 For each of the above objects, we have a corresponding DAO object.
 This DAO objects acts as an interface with MongoDB, allowing us to seperate the database accesses with our high level object definitions, giving us resiliciency to data definition changes and seperating database accesses from the responsbility of our objects.
 These DAO objects have load and write functions.
+Each of the above defined objects have a corresponding database table.

 # Implementation

-## High-Level OOP Diagram TODO
+## High-Level OOP Diagram

 ![./Influence.drawio.png](./assets/influence_uml.png)